Great fishing opportunities

 Here you can try fishing in lakes, river and creeks.
 You can buy your fishing licens from us, and it allows you to fish in almost whole Engerdal municipality (about 800 waters/rivers!)

-We also sell licenses for the Hola fly fishing zone and the lake Isteren
+We also sell licenses for the lake Isteren

 Fly fishing, angling with maggot and spinning bait is most common.
 You may catch fishes like trout, grayling, whitefish, perch and pike.